Oracle provides a set of binary distributions of MySQL. These

 mysql-files directory provides a convenient

-location to use as the value of the
+location to use as the value for the

 Server System Variables.